Shinianess/CIVonAsterisk/README.md

 # CIV (Caller Identification Verification) on Asterisk

 This project implements a **CIV** (Caller ID Verification) scheme to prevent Caller ID spoofing.
 It uses a challenge‑response mechanism to verify whether the caller is the owner of the claimed callerID.
-The callee's endpoint (stock SIP client) receives either `Verified CallerID` or `Spoofed CallerID` as the verification result.
+The callee's endpoint (stock SIP client) receives either `Verified CallerID` or `Unverified CallerID` as the verification result.

 ---